Financial Statement Audit: Tips & Insights on Tackling Your ...

 Business is about dealing with scarcity, choosing how, when, and where to deploy your resources in the most efficient manner possible.
 When it comes to risk, a robust enterprise risk management program helps you identify the areas where risk exceeds your risk tolerance and, thus, can guide your resource deployment to those specific areas.
 Such resources might be people, money, technology, or anything else that can help you address excessive risk levels.

 There’s something to be said for having a battle-tested enterprise.
 Or at least one that is well-prepared across the board.
 As you’re developing your ERM program and identifying your sources of risk, just playing out all of those what-if scenarios and anticipating change creates a more resilient organization that can adapt and pivot when looking the repercussions of risk in the eye.

 The COSO ERM Framework

 Of course, you’ll never realize the benefits of ERM if it stays hypothetical.
 That’s why the design and implementation of your ERM program are such critical components of your risk management strategy.

-When it comes to assembling your initial program, most organizations usually use one of the most prominent ERM frameworks – COSO and ISO 31000 – or some combination of the two to work from.
-However, since our goal isn’t to dive into the sometimes subtle, sometimes significant differences between the two, we’re going to stick with COSO (Committee of Sponsoring Organizations of the Treadway Commission) and its more focused attention on business, accounting, and financial reporting.
+When it comes to assembling your initial program, most organizations turn to the most prominent ERM frameworks available – COSO and ISO 31000 – or some combination of the two, to work from.
+However, since our goal isn’t to dive into the sometimes subtle yet significant differences between the two, we’re going to stick with COSO (Committee of Sponsoring Organizations of the Treadway Commission) and its more focused attention on business, accounting, and financial reporting.

-Specifically, we are going to base our discussion on the five components from the 2017 COSO ERM Framework.
-But as you start to assemble your own ERM program, keep in mind there are no absolute right or wrongs, every ERM program is different and will reflect your unique needs, risk sources, risk appetite, and seemingly countless other factors best.
+Specifically, we’re going to base our discussion on the five components from the 2017 COSO ERM Framework.
+But as you start to assemble your own ERM program, keep in mind there aren’t any absolute right or wrongs because every ERM program is different.
+Thus, what works best for you will reflect your unique needs, risk sources, risk appetite, and seemingly countless other factors best.